 "I choose to believe that his last words were a doozy." -- Brandon McCarthy, former Yankee pitcher, now with the Los Angeles Dodgers.

-Yogi supposedly said, "You can observe a lot just by watching."
-My life is almost exactly half as long as his, and I've been watched him for about 40 years now.
+Yogi supposedly once said, "You can observe a lot just by watching."
+My life is almost exactly half as long as his, and I've been watching him for about 40 years now.
 This past May 12, on the occasion of his 90th birthday, I wrote down my observations of his life:

 May 12, 1925, 90 years ago: Lawrence Peter Berra is born in St. Louis, Missouri.